Postcrossing Blog

 The writing prompts invite postcrossers to write about a different topic on their postcards’ messages every month.
 These are just suggestions though — if you already know what you want to write about, or the recipient gives you some pointers, that’s great too!

-In June, write about your favorite sport.
+In January, write about your goals and resolutions.

 icon